 This course will provide an historical overview of the concepts and theories associated with forensic analysis of DNA for the purpose of criminal investigations.
 Ethical issues involved in the use of DNA as criminal and civil evidence will be discussed as well as the protocol and procedures used by state and federal crime laboratories.
 Students will examine several forensic criminal case studies to evaluate the pros and cons of using DNA analysis as a tool to solve crimes.

 This course will explore the historical development of fingerprint analysis as well as discuss the future technologies being developed to enhance fingerprint evidence in the American criminal justice system.
 The class will use several case studies of real crimes in which fingerprint analysis made a major impact on these crimes and the system.

 This course will explore the theories and practices used in Firearms Forensics identification and investigations.
+Students will learn about the different types of firearms, ammunition and the basic principles of ballistics.
 Topics explored will be the historical development and future of firearms forensics and how this science helps law enforcement officers identify weapons used to commit crimes.
 Students will conduct case studies on real criminal cases in which firearms forensics science played a major role in helping solve the crime.